-- 55. Where felling is required on grounds of safety, or because it is an invasive species, one or more trees are to be planted in replacement.
-Where felling is to facilitate development, two or more trees are to be planted in replacement. - Given high tree mortality rates of 30-50% during the first year after planting66, it will be required that, for new developments, three trees are to be planted per new dwelling.
-For high-density developments, unable to accommodate this quantum of trees on site, financial contributions are to be made to a tree planting project, selected by Camden Nature Conservation officers, London Wildlife Trust or the Woodland Trust. - 57.
-Species to be planted are to be selected on the basis of the trees' biodiversity value.
-The majority of trees selected for new development sites should similarly be selected for high biodiversity value.
+- 56. Trees should be retained and incorporated as part of any development.
+Where felling is required, eg on grounds of safety, or because it is an invasive species, one or more trees are to be planted in replacement. - 57.
+Tree planting is expected at all developments sites, with species selected on the basis of the trees' high biodiversity value.
 Where space permits, they should be trees with a large canopy. - 58.
-A list of trees with high biodiversity value67, in terms of the number of insect and lichen species supported, is provided in Appendix BGI 4.
+A list of trees with high biodiversity value62, in terms of the number of insect and lichen species supported, is provided in Appendix BGI 4.
 A majority of the trees selected should be capable of living to at least 100 years. - 59.
-For soggy garden sites within 30 metres of an underground stream, as indicated in the Arup Red Frog Sub-Surface Water Features Mapping Report, April 2016, it is advisable to plant water-hungry trees, such as willow, poplar, elm and oak. - 60.
+For soggy garden sites within 30 metres of an underground stream, as indicated in the Arup Red Frog Sub-Surface Water Features Mapping Report, April 2016, it is advisable to plant trees with a hign water demand, such as willow, poplar, elm and oak. - 60.
 Through careful planting of tree and shrub species, it is envisaged that the Area will regain some of the wildlife species, which have been lost and or become depleted, and that Redington Frognal gardens will once more become home to sparrows, starlings, thrushes and butterflies.